IBM-Cloud/docs/services/mobileanalytics/index.md

 	#### iOS
 	{: #ios-send}

-	You can add the `Analytics.send` code snippet into any method and analytics is sent when that method runs:
+	Use the `Analytics.send` method to send analytics data to the server.
+Place the `Analytics.send` method in the `application(_:didFinishLaunchingWithOptions:)` method of your application delegate, or in a location that works best for your project.

 	```
 	Analytics.send { (response: Response?, error: NSError?) in